Skip to content

 SentryApplication loggingUSA

-SendGridEmail DeliveryUSA
+SendGridEmail deliveryUSA

 Customer and Support Services

-We use these Subprocessors to offer direct support services to you and your team.
+We use these Subprocessors to offer direct support to you and your team.
 They are primarily used for communications between Customers and our support teams.

 SubprocessorPurpose of ProcessingLocation